-Entering school When an enrollee applies for dependent student coverage for a dependent child who is not currently a student, coverage will begin on the first day of the month in which attendance in class actually starts.
+Entering school When an enrollee with Family coverage applies for dependent student coverage for a dependent child who is not currently a student, coverage will begin on the first day of the month in which attendance in class actually starts.
+When an enrollee with Individual coverage applies for a change to Family coverage in order to cover a dependent student who is entering school, the date coverage begins depends on the enrollee's promptness in applying (see "When your Family coverage begins" on pages 9-10).